iay/md-validator/README.md

 ## Spring Contexts

 The root `ApplicationContext` in the application is the one provided by Spring Boot.
-This is primarily configured using Java annotations, but it would be possible to extend that with XML configuration if needed.
+This is primarily configured using Java and annotations, but the classpath resource `root-beans.xml` is also loaded into this context.
+This provides some convenience when importing XML configuration from other uses of the Shibboleth component framework.

 The classpath resource `common-beans.xml` is used to configure a `ClassPathXmlApplicationContext` which takes the root context as its